Quantum Advantage for Shared Randomness Generation: Results

 \subsection{Resource theory of shared randomness}

 The framework of resource theory provides a novel approach to quantify the resources of shared randomness.
-A generic framework of any resource theory consists of the following main ingredients: class of non-resources or free states, the set of free operations, and resource conversion conditions (either necessary or sufficient, sometimes both) that are commonly phrased as monotones \cite{Brandao2015}.
+The generic framework of any resource theory characterizes the followings: the class of free states or non-resources, the set of free operations, and resource conversion conditions (either necessary or sufficient, sometimes both) that are commonly phrased as monotones \cite{Brandao2015}.